 Weather permitting, the swimming pool will be open throughout the year (although, because it's not heated, the normal swimming season is from late April to September, inclusive)

-Children are welcome but please note that there are some unfenced drops around the pool and a lot of steps around and about this hillside property.
+Please note that this hillside property has some unfenced drops around the pool and a lot of steps around and about the property.
 Due care and attention must be taken.

 A weekly linen change and house cleaning are included; the house is also given a light clean mid week